JeffreyBull76/CI_project5/README.md

 </details>

-* ## AWS hosting
+## AWS hosting

 A brief overview of the process for hosting images on AWS (Amazon Web Services) using S3 (Simple Storage Service).
-I followed the walkthrough guides for this as it was quite in depth but below is a synposis of the process.
+I followed the walkthrough guides for this as it was quite in depth but below is a synopsis of the process.

-## Prerequisites
+### Prerequisites

 - If you don't have one you'll need an account, sign up at the [AWS website](https://aws.amazon.com/).

-## Steps
+### Steps

 1. **Set up an S3 bucket**
    - Create an S3 bucket to store your images.